daq-tools/kotori/doc/source/development/tests.rst

 About
 *****
 The tests are mostly full integration tests.
 They are testing the whole system and the interactions between the subsystems.

-That is, the test suite will assume running instances of Mosquitto, InfluxDB and Grafana and fire up an in-process instance of Kotori to complement these.
+The test suite will assume running instances of Mosquitto, Grafana, InfluxDB and MongoDB and fire up an in-process instance of Kotori to complement these.

 Then, messages are published to the MQTT bus by shelling out to ``mosquitto_pub``.
-After that, InfluxDB will be checked to contain the right data and Grafana will be checked to be provisoned accurately.
+After that, InfluxDB will be checked to contain the right data and Grafana will be checked to be accurately provisioned.

 While the shellout can well be optimized for efficiency, it is also pleasant to have a full scenario using regular command line tools covered here.